-There is nothing as heart wrenching as when one consults with a child who gets abused while they were playing and got carried away with the exploration and wonders away from safety.
-A number of abused children who presented to us were abused while playing in secluded areas and dumpsites, which are often a distance away from the community.
+A high number of abused children who came to the COPESSA centre for counselling were abused while playing in secluded areas and dumpsites, which are often a far distance away from the community.
 On further investigation of this trend we discovered that there were no safe areas in our community where children could play.

-Our other park is in the Waterworks Informal Settlement and was also built from an illegal dumpsite.
+COPESSA also established another park in the Waterworks Informal Settlement which was also built from an illegal dumpsite.
 This was built in partnership with Westonaria Municipality and was funded by The Table of Peace and Unity, Westonaria Municipality, The Good Start Foundation and Synovate.
 The park has since been disfunct since the settlement was moved by the Municipality to another area.